Why Motorola thinks you'll pay $1,500 for a foldable Razr

 "The Razr was all about design," she says.
 "People used the Razr because it was cool, not because it was great."

-Motorola says it expects the Razr to last the average lifespan of a smartphone, but wouldn't specify an exact length of time.
-But to help assuage customers, the company will offer a 24-hour turnaround time on replacements if the unit or display fails, although it didn't say how long the warranty lasts.
+Motorola says it expects the Razr to last the average lifespan of a smartphone but wouldn't specify an exact length of time.
+To help assuage customers, the company will offer a 24-hour turnaround time on replacements if the unit or display fails, although it didn't say how long the warranty lasts.

 "I don't see it as a silver bullet," Buniac says.
 "We see it as a journey that's just started."